massung/codeninja/_posts/2019-06-12-exploring-nim.markdown

 echo add_10(5)
 ```

 I love it because I've always disliked putting methods inside a class/object.
 Objects should be data, what can be done to/with that data is far-reaching, and not just what the original author intended.
-UCS allows free functions to fill accomplish the same goals as extension methods, but without the added syntax.
+UCS allows free functions to accomplish the same goals as extension methods, but without the added syntax.

-This also enables various programming patterns to be imported as needed.
+This also enables various functions to be imported as needed.
 The `seq` type doesn't come pre-loaded with `map`, `filter`, `zip`, etc. bloating your final executable.
 Instead, just `import sequtils` if needed, and then you get them.

 **Identifier Equality + UCS**